viam-devrel/viamcodelabs/site/viamguides/src/workshop-air-monitoring/workshop-air-monitoring.md

 - 1 - [USB flash drive](https://www.amazon.com/Samsung-MUF-128AB-AM-Plus-128GB/dp/B07D7PDLXC/) or microSD card to use with your Pi
 - 1 - USB cable to power your Pi
   - Make sure you are using a 5V 5A (25W) power supply.
 USB boot is disabled by default [when connected to a 3A power supply](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#differences-on-raspberry-pi-5), so adequate amperage is required for the optimal performance of your Raspberry Pi 5.
-- 1 - Store-bought or 3D-printed Raspberry Pi case ([like this one here](https://www.printables.com/model/742926-raspberry-pi-5-case))
+- 1 - Store-bought or 3D-printed Raspberry Pi case ([like this one here](https://www.printables.com/model/742926-raspberry-pi-5-case)) that provides access to GPIO pins
 - 1 - [PM2.5 air quality sensor (with G7 transfer board)](https://www.amazon.com/Precision-Quality-Monitoring-Particle-Concentration/dp/B0B1J8FQ7M)
 - 4 - jumper wires to connect the air sensor to the Pi
 - 1 - [Kasa smart plug](https://www.amazon.com/Kasa-Smart-Supported-Scheduling-KP125/dp/B0CRRY18Z4/) (supported Kasa models: EP10, EP25, HS100, HS103, HS105, HS110, KP100, KP105, KP115, KP125, KP125M, KP401)